Chart Color Schemes

 Warradale displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Warradale, as evaluated at the latest Census, consisted of 67.5% houses and 32.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 70.8% houses and 29.2% other dwellings.
-Home ownership in Warradale was at 37.2%, with the rest of dwellings either mortgaged (39.3%) or rented (23.5%).
+In Warradale, as per the latest Census evaluation, 67.5% of dwellings were houses, with the remaining 32.6% consisting of semi-detached homes, apartments, and other dwelling types.
+This compares to Adelaide metro's figures of 70.8% houses and 29.2% other dwellings.
+Home ownership in Warradale stood at 37.2%, with mortgaged properties making up 39.3% and rented dwellings accounting for 23.5%.
 The median monthly mortgage repayment in the area was $1,733, higher than Adelaide metro's average of $1,700.
-The median weekly rent figure was recorded at $380, compared to Adelaide metro's $330.
+The median weekly rent figure in Warradale was $380, compared to Adelaide metro's $330.
 Nationally, Warradale's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing